exercism/common-lisp/concepts/arrays/about.md

 ## Predicate

-To deterine if an object is an array one can use `arrayp`.
+To determine if an object is an array one can use `arrayp`.

 ```lisp
 (arrayp #(1 2 3))            ; => T